tylermorgan22/JMusic-Text-to-Midi-Generator/README.md

 6. Use the checkboxes to select trigger characters for the specified actions
 7. Press start.
 The output files will be rendered to Drums1.mid, Melody1.mid, and Bass1.mid

-WHAT I DO WITH THE OUTPUT FILES:
+WHAT TO DO WITH THE OUTPUT FILES:

-A. In REAPER, a DAW, I set up 3 new tracks:
+A. In REAPER, or another DAW,  set up 3 new tracks:
   1. Sampler: Choose the sound for the melody.
 Add a Reverb effect.
 Import Melody1.mid.
-  2. Sampler: Choose a bass sound, add a bass amp simulator if the effect is not already amplified or "electronic" sounding.
+  2. Sampler: Choose a bass sound, add a bass amp simulator if the sound is not already amplified or "electronic" sounding.
     Add a Reverb effect.
 Import Bass1.mid.
-  3. Drum Machine: I use this - https://www.dskmusic.com/dsk-drumz-akoustik/
-  CharAndString.java is set to make notes in the pitch range of this sampler, C2-B2.
-I also add a Reverb effect to this plugin.
+  3. Drum Machine: I use this - https://www.dskmusic.com/dsk-drumz-akoustik/ - CharAndString.java is set to make notes in the pitch range of this VST instrument, C2-B2.
+Also add a Reverb effect to this plugin.
 Import Drums1.mid

 B. Loop the shorter files so that they line up with the longest one

   ATTRIBUTION:

     JMUSIC Developers: Andrew Brown, Andrew Sorensen, Adam Kirby, Rene Wooller, Tim Opie

     Dropdown Menu Tutorial